FelipeMartinin/material-design-devtools/README.md

 Free to download and install via the [Chrome Webstore](https://chrome.google.com/webstore/detail/bhhaihcbledolbbigofbpegdbomoimfa/publish-accepted?hl=pt-BR)

-After install and enable in settings> extentions,  you need to enable custom themes to make it works:
+After installing and enabling in settings > extensions, you need to enable custom themes to make it work:
 - Navigate to `chrome://flags/`
 - Search by: `Developer Tools Experiments` and click on enable
-- Click on "Relunch Now" button at the bottom  and wait the browser relunch
+- Click on "Relaunch Now" button at the bottom  and wait the browser relaunch
 - Now, open the devtools
 - Go to the settings (gear icon) > experiments
 - click `allow custom ui themes`